 Worthing Beach

-Worthing Beach is a less-known beach, a hidden gem on the South Coast.
+Worthing Beach is a less-known one, a hidden gem on the south of the island.

 There are lounge chairs and umbrellas, or you can rent kayak for a bit more adventure.
-Beach has a lifeguard on duty as well.
+There is a lifeguard on duty as well.

 best beaches in barbados for swimming